Game of Thrones Studio Tour, Banbridge, Co. Down

 Nearby Attractions

-• Tollymore Forest Park – the haunting forest used for the series’ “Haunted Forest” scenes.
+• Tollymore Forest Park – the ancient woodland used for the series’ “Haunted Forest” sequences, featuring the famous Doon’s Cairn burial site.

-• Banbridge Art Trail – a walking route that showcases public sculptures and murals throughout the town, perfect for a post‑tour stroll.
+• Banbridge Art Trail – a self-guided walking route through the town centre, showcasing public sculptures and murals that reflect local heritage.

-• Titanic Belfast – a world‑class museum on the site of the famous shipyard.
+• Titanic Belfast – a world-class maritime museum located a short drive away, exploring the city’s shipbuilding legacy.